mia-mat/ninetales/README.md

 ### Application Workflow
 1. User clicks "Apply" button on welcome message
-2. Bot creates a private application channel
+2. Bot creates a private application channel and walks user through questions
 3. Tails review and use `/accept-app` or `/deny-app`
 4. For accepted apps: Tail invites to guild, then when the player has joined, run `/close-accepted-app`
 5. Channel is automatically deleted after closure

 ### Question Workflow
 1. User clicks "Ask a Question" button on welcome message
-2. Bot creates a private question channel
+2. Bot creates a private question channel for user to ask
 3. Tails answer question, user acknowledges that the answer was satisfactory
 4. Tails use `/close-question` to close the question and delete the channel